 Survey for occurrences statewide to advance documentation and classification of oxbow lakes (e.g., Genesee River).
 A statewide review of oxbow lakes is desirable.
 Continue searching for large oxbow lakes in good condition (A- to AB-ranked) preferably comprised of multiple waterbodies of varriable size and depth.

 Research is needed to fill information gaps about oxbow lakes, especially to advance our understanding of their classification, hydrology, floristic variation, and characteristic fauna.
-In addition, there is a need to collect sufficient quantitative data to support the recognition of a smaller variant tentatively called "oxbow pond" or change the current name to "oxbow lake/pond" and broadened the concept.
+In addition, there is a need to collect sufficient quantitative data to support the recognition of a smaller variant tentatively called "oxbow pond".

 This community is widespread throughout upstate New York north of the North Atlantic Coast Ecoregion.
 It is concentrated in the non-mountainous areas of upstate New York.